jfabello/gc-platform-api-client/docs/classes/routing-api.md

 ### `postRoutingEmailDomainTestconnection`

-Tests the custom SMTP server integration connection set on this domain
+Tests the custom SMTP server integration connection set on this ACD domain

 #### Description

 The request body is optional.
-If omitted, this endpoint will just test the connection of the Custom SMTP Server.
+If omitted, this endpoint will just test the connection of the Custom SMTP Server used by the ACD domain.
 If the body is specified, there will be an attempt to send an email message to the server.

 #### Endpoint